-Consumer stocks are higher today with shares of consumer staple
+Consumer stocks were ending mixed today with shares of consumer

 In other sector news,

 (+) NTRI, Q1 EPS of $0.01 beats by $0.03 per share.
 Revenue